A Local’s Guide to Santa Ynez Valley

 Each of the flat breads are made in a large wood fire Neapolitan oven.
 Additionally, so is the epic brownie/marshmallow dessert know as “The Beast.”
 One pizza is plenty for two-four people.
 And the beet and blood orange salad is a must try.
 This was the perfect way to end the evening and a great place to spend time with family.

 These are the six hidden gems of the Santa Ynez Valley that to plan on enjoying for a weekend escape.
 After treating yourself to all of the great food, delightful wine and amazing views, you will be left yearning for your next escape.
 Feel free to reach out with any questions.
 And please share your own stories with us about your own adventures in the Santa Ynez Valley.

-A Local’s Guide to Santa Ynez Valley photo credits: Laura Hunt
+A Local’s Guide to Santa Ynez Valley photo credits: Laura Hunt and Unsplash.

 Have you traveled to Santa Ynez?
 How was your trip?
 Email us at [email protected] for information about sharing your experience and advice with the Pink Pangea community.
 We can’t wait to hear from you.